 A: Generally speaking, if you are healthy enough to undergo general restorative dentistry or a routine dental extraction, you are probably fine medically to proceed with dental implant therapy.
 In addition, there must be enough available bone present for the placement of an implant.
 We will perform a comprehensive examination and evaluation so we can best advise you of all of your options including if dental implants are a good option for you.

 Q: Are dental implants always successful?

 A: Dental implants have a long history of use and success.
 Although no procedure is 100% successful, our results confirm that dental implants have over a 90% success rate when performed by well-trained and experienced clinicians.
 Certain medical conditions including smoking, can negatively affect a patient’s success rate.
-Drs.
-Pescheret, Hyde, Greising and Tzanos will discuss your individual risks and expectations so you can make an informed decision concerning your implant options.
+Dr. Hyde, Dr. Greising, Dr. Tzanos and Dr. Erdle will discuss your individual risks and expectations so you can make an informed decision concerning your implant options.

 Q: How long will implants last?

 A: With proper care and routine dental check-ups, we expect most dental implants to last a lifetime.
 Unfortunately, no one can give guarantees because the individual health of the patient is dependent on multiple factors that are out of the control of your dentist, e.g., proper nutrition, adequate hygiene, genetics, and the development of diseases that might occur.
 Certainly, the healthier your lifestyle and the quality of the practitioner that you have chosen to place your implants will afford you a greater chance at long term success.

 A: Oftentimes, dental insurance will cover part of the implant process.
 Sometimes they cover a portion of the surgical and restorative costs and other times they will cover just some of the restorative costs.
 Other times they won’t cover anything towards implant therapy.
 Our staff at Northwest Periodontics & Implants is specially trained to help you obtain the maximum benefits that your insurance will allow.